-- A. Major interchanges are subdivided into two categories: (a) interchanges with other expressways or freeways, or (b) interchanges, other than those named in (a), with high-volume multi-lane highways, principal urban arterials, and major rural routes where the volume of interchanging traffic is heavy or includes many road users unfamiliar with the area. - B. Intermediate interchanges are those with urban and rural routes not in the category of major or minor interchanges as defined herein. - C. Minor interchanges include those where traffic is local and very light, such as interchanges with land service access roads.
+- A. Major interchanges are subdivided into two categories: (a) interchanges with other expressways or freeways, or (b) interchanges with high-volume multilane highways, principal urban arterials, or major rural routes where the volume of interchanging traffic is heavy or includes many road users unfamiliar with the area. - B. Intermediate interchanges are those with urban and rural routes not in the category of major or minor interchanges. - C. Minor interchanges include those where traffic is local and very light, such as interchanges with land service access roads.
 Where the sum of exit volumes is estimated to be lower than 100 vehicles per day in the design year, the interchange is classified as minor.